 - 60 lbs. or more … 2 tsp. twice daily

 Note: Don’t give honey to diabetic dogs.

 The presence of antioxidants in mushrooms helps boost the dog’s immune system.
-Mushrooms help inhibit virus replication and growth, stimulating a cellular and humoral immune response, thus reducing cold symptoms, and protecting against influenza.
-The best way to give the dog mushroom is in the mycelium-rich mushroom supplement.
+Mushrooms help inhibit virus replication and growth, stimulating a cellular and humoral immune response, thus reducing cold symptoms and protecting against influenza.
+The best way to give the dog mushroom is through the mycelium-rich supplement.

 Garlic boosts the dog’s immune system due to the presence of allicin.
 For a 10 lbs. dog, give 1/3 tsp. of chopped garlic mixed with the food.
 It is very effective.
 However, it is not advisable for pregnant dogs and puppies.

 Homeopathic medicines are fast-acting and safe.
-Rumex Crispus, Aconite, Drosera, and Spongia Tosta are effective medicines for cough and cold.
+For example, Rumex Crispus, Aconite, Drosera, and Spongia Tosta are effective medicines for cough and cold.
 Use a 30C or 200C potency.

 Exploring natural alternatives to traditional cough medicine can be a beneficial approach when it comes to addressing coughing in dogs.
 The five alternatives discussed in this article offer effective remedies that prioritize your furry friend’s health and well-being.
 By opting for natural solutions, you can relieve your canine companion while minimizing the use of chemicals or medications.
 Remember to consult your veterinarian before trying new remedies, and always prioritize your dog’s comfort and safety.